 This is a progressive neurological disorder that causes the human brain to shrink in size and eventually cause the cells to die.
 It is the most common cause of dementia - a condition characterized by a continuous decline in cognitive, social and behavioral skills.
 Alzheimer's disease is caused by an abnormal buildup of proteins such as amyloid and tau in the brain cells.

-Interestingly, research has shown that Shilajit may have a beneficial effect on slowing the accumulation of tau proteins in the brain, which is the main cause of Alzheimer's disease.
+Interestingly, the research states that Shilajit may have a beneficial effect in slowing down the accumulation of tau proteins in the brain, which is the main cause of Alzheimer's disease.
 In 2012, a study was published in the International Journal of Alzheimer's Disease.
-The study evaluated the property of Shilajit in improving cognitive impairment by serving as a cognitive stimulant in humans.
-It explicitly described how fulvic acid (the main moist component of Shilajit) can work to prevent tau protein aggregation, the build-up of which is responsible for the loss of brain cells.
+The study evaluated Shilajit's property in improving cognitive impairment by serving as a cognitive stimulant in humans.
+It explicitly described how fulvic acid (the main moist component of Shilajit) may work to prevent tau protein aggregation, the buildup of which is responsible for brain cell loss.

 While there is some evidence that Shilajit may slow Alzheimer's disease, more research is needed as the scientific evidence for this property is still very limited.

 Do you want to know more about the effect of Shilajit on the cognitive ability of your brain?
 Then you can read more about this in our blog: "The incredible mental health benefits of Shilajit"